JR Motorsports: ARCA Menards Series

 JRM has competed in six ARCA Racing Series events.
 Landon Cassill made the team debut in 2008 driving the No. 88 Chevrolet at Daytona and finished 7th.
 He returned at Talladega but finished 39th due to a crash.

 The team would not compete in 2009 but returned for the 2010 ARCA Racing Series' season.
 Danica Patrick drove the No. 7 car at Daytona and finished 6th.

 The team did not run between 2011 and 2014 but returned in 2015 with Cole Custer behind the wheel of the No. 00 Chevrolet.
-Custer made the pole position and led 15 laps but finished 5th at New Jersey Motorsports Park.
+Custer made the pole position and led fifteen laps but finished fifth at New Jersey Motorsports Park.
 He returned at the first Pocono race but finished 24th due to an axle problem.
-He then returned for the second Pocono race, started 5th, and won the race, after leading 18 laps.
+He then returned for the second Pocono race, started fifth, and won the race, after leading eighteen laps.
 That win was the first and only win of JR Motorsports in ARCA.
 That race also was the last of the team in ARCA.

 CARS Tour/NASCAR Advanced Auto Parts Weekly Series

 JR Motorsports has fielded a regional late model program since 2002.

 JR Motorsports fields the No. 88 Chevrolet driven by Josh Berry and various other drivers in Late Models.
-Berry, who has driven for JRM since 2010, captured the 2012 Motor Mile Speedway championship in the NASCAR Advance Auto Parts Weekly Series, the first championship for JRM at any level, running 18 races while collecting 6 poles and 15 top 5 finishes.
+Berry, who has driven for JRM since 2010, captured the 2012 Motor Mile Speedway championship in the NASCAR Advance Auto Parts Weekly Series, the first championship for JRM at any level, running eighteen races while collecting six poles and fifteen top-five finishes.
 Berry scored a second track championship at Hickory Motor Speedway in 2014.
 William Byron scored a single victory to finish runner up to Berry for the NASCAR-sanctioned track championship at Hickory.
 Pierce, who finished second in his Camping World Truck Series debut in the Mudsummer Classic at Eldora Speedway during the 2015 season, made his debut with JRM that year at Hickory Motor Speedway.

-Christian Eckes ran the No. 1 Chevrolet for the 2016 season finishing 4th in the championship behind Berry in 3rd.
+Christian Eckes ran the No. 1 Chevrolet for the 2016 season finishing fourth in the championship behind Berry in third.

 Anthony Alfredo was the Late Model development driver for the 2017 CARS Tour season, running the No. 8, and would go on to win two races and finish a close second in the championship to teammate Josh Berry.

-On January 18, 2018, JRM announced the replacement of Anthony Alfredo, who announced the same day that he was moving to the K&N Series with MDM Motorsports, with 14-year-old Sam Mayer, which later on that year made his K&N Series debut and drove for MDM in his third race in the K&N Series.
-On August 4, 2018, Mayer will drive the 28 and Berry will drive the 73 for the throwback weekend at Hickory Motor Speedway.
-Mayer went on to collect one win and finish 5th in the standings behind Berry in 4th in his No. 8 Chevrolet.
+On January 18, 2018, JRM announced the replacement of Alfredo, who announced the same day that he was moving to the K&N Series with MDM Motorsports, with fourteen-year-old Sam Mayer, which later on that year made his K&N Series debut and drove for MDM in his third race in the K&N Series.
+On August 4, 2018, Mayer would drive the 28 and Berry would drive the 73 for the throwback weekend at Hickory Motor Speedway.
+Mayer went on to collect one win and finish fifth in the standings behind Berry in fourth in his No. 8 Chevrolet.